aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 6. Provide  the required parameters -

-    * Configfile - JSON Config file name for QuotaGuard configuration.
+    * Configfile - JSON Config file name for the configuration.
     * DeploymentBucket - The name of the S3 bucket containing the lambda package and templates.
     * DeploymentBucketPrefix - (qg-templates) - S3 prefix for Lambda package.
     * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events.